If you love porridge you probably already know that Kialla has the best rolled oats. And we’re pretty proud of the fact!

 - superfoods like chia, acai or maca,

-- spices like nutmeg and cinnamon (cinnamon is great for maintaining blood sugar)
+- spices like nutmeg and cinnamon (cinnamon is great for balancing blood sugar)

-- a home-ground LSA mix (linseed, sunflower and almonds ground in a coffee or spice blender)
+- a home-ground LSA mix (linseed, sunflower and almonds which you can ground in a coffee or spice blender)

 And if you like your porridge sweet try balckstrap molasses for a change (it’s full of iron), rapadura sugar (aka panela), honey or coconut nectar.